acbarbeta/AdaTask/README.md

 For this project, the IntelliJ IDE was used, along with the following languages and technologies:
 - Java 17.0.9;
 - Maven 3.9.4;
-- Make sure you have a Windows, Linux, or macOS machine;
+- Ensure that you have a Windows, Linux, or macOS machine;
-- Make sure you have read the project documentation.
+- Ensure that you have read the project documentation.

 ## 📚 Concepts learned
 - Generics